rokkuran/foxit/README.md

 ## Further Work
-- Add some more detail/examples to README
 - Extend on functionality/usability for benefit of other users.
+- Write a few more tests.